Tattoos and Piercings: Are there unintended effects?

 My first thought was a question.
 I wondered if the application of the tattoos was itself the treatment, or if it was a guide to show him where to apply acupressure.
 I’ve certainly been known to send patients home with Sharpie marks to indicate where they should press for the next few days.
 The process of tattooing will of course stimulate the point, and act as an effective treatment.
 Long term, however, the ink doesn’t continue to activate the area (as far as I know).

 Piercings have a more lasting energetic impact because of the jewelry.
 Metal blocks energy flow.
 I think this is actually how acupuncture works – the surgical steel of the needle disrupts the energy flow and draws the body’s attention to the area.
 A tiny needle, in place for a few minutes, has a therapeutic effect.
 A large gauge piercing, worn permanently, can cause problems by overstimulating the area.
+This is one of the reasons why I’m not a fan of the Daith piercing.
 I’ve had patients develop unexplained shoulder pain, digestive trouble, and migraines following body modification to those corresponding points on the ear.
 I encourage them to either remove the piercings or at least switch to glass or bone.
 Personally, I wear earrings out for events, but not day-to-day and I never sleep in them.
-I used to have a belly ring but had to remove it due to interference with my Ren channel.
+I used to have a belly ring but had to remove it due to interference with my Ren channel*.
 Not everyone is sensitive, though: Plenty of people have piercings with no ill effects.
 It’s up to you as an individual to weigh the impact vs. advantage.